Transit Trip

 Inside the Clinton Street Theater’s Agnès Varda Festival

-Galvanized by a poster project that took off this spring, the Clinton Street Theater will screen five films and host a number of Varda-centric events.
+Inspired by a public art project that took off this spring, the festival will feature five of Varda's films and host a number of Varda-centric events.

 08/10/2021 By Conner Reed